 - vaginal dryness, discomfort, or itching.

-Read the entire detailed patient monograph for Danocrine (Danazol) »
+Read the entire patient information overview for Danocrine (Danazol)

 What is Prescribing information?